-The Terms & Conditions contained herein are the terms under which on-tour.ca and doctors-on-tour.ca (being operating brands of Britcan International Consulting (B.I.C.)
+The Terms & Conditions contained herein are the terms under which on-Tour and Doctors-on-Tour (being operating brands of Britcan International Consulting (B.I.C.)
 Inc) accepts reservations.
 Our liabilities are limited.
 When you make a payment of deposit and/or final payment, it is also an acknowledgement of receipt and acceptance of these terms and conditions.